Echoing: Identity Failures when LLM Agents Talk to Each Other: Experimental Setup

 \section{Experimental Setup}

-We evaluate echoing across $60$ AxA configurations spanning $20$ customer-like models, $3$ seller configurations, $3$ domains, and $3$ prompt variants.
-We focus on customer–seller interactions, treating the \emph{customer} agent as the primary variable with fewer seller variations to isolate echoing susceptibility.
+We evaluate echoing across $66$ AxA configurations spanning $22$ customer-like models, $3$ seller configurations, $3$ transactional domains, and $3$ prompt variants.
+We focus on transactional customer-seller interactions as these represent immediate deployment contexts for AxA systems, with multiple industry initiatives targeting such scenarios.
+Moreover, transactional domains provide well-defined role boundaries that make echoing behavior unambiguous to detect and measure.
+Results with a non-transactional domain (medical consultation) are provided for completeness.
+We treat the \emph{customer} agent as the primary variable with fewer seller variations to isolate echoing susceptibility.
 This choice reflects our observation that customer agents are more prone to echoing than seller agents (\Figref{fig:echoing_rates}), possibly due to training data distributions that emphasize \emph{enterprise} roles.
-This observation is significant as it highlights a fundamental departure from standard LLMs and agents, which when assigned human-facing roles in AxA exhibit new behaviors unseen in other contexts.
+When assigned consumer-facing roles in AxA, these models exhibit behavior unseen in human-facing training contexts.
+Additional rationale for our experimental design choices, including domain selection and the asymmetric customer-seller configuration, is provided in \appref{app:experimental_design}.